skooter500/BGE/Labs/index.md

 Lab 2
 -----

+### Part 1 - git
+In this part of the lab you will be leaving your "mark" on the BGE repository.

+- If you need to, [watch the video of last week's git lecture](https://www.youtube.com/watch?v=p_PGUltnB6w) and [read the notes](../Course/Game Engines 1a.md).
+You should also read the first three chapters of the [git manual](http://git-scm.com/documentation).
+- Read [this document that explains how to fork a repository](https://help.github.com/articles/fork-a-repo) and then make a fork of the BGE repository into your own GitHub account.
+- Check out the master branch of your own fork of BGE.
+- Read [this article that explains how to set up syncing](https://help.github.com/articles/syncing-a-fork) of the orginial BGE with your fork of BGE.
+Do it!
+- Create a "feature branch".
+Call it whatever you like (how about "graffiti").
+- Edit the file contributers.txt and leave your name and message.
+No offensive comments or profanity
+- Commit your changes back to the repo and push your branch back to your fork of BGE.
+- Read [this article that describes how to make a pull request](https://help.github.com/articles/using-pull-requests).
+Make a pull request.
+- When you have made the pull request, let me know and I will accept your pull request.
+- Once I have accepted a few pull requests, sync the master branch of your fork with my master branch of BGE to get my changes.

+### Part 2 - C++

-The aim of this lab is to create a new class called AITank that patrolls around the outside of the screen.
+The aim of this lab is to modify the solution to last week's lab to create a new class called AITank that patrolls around the outside of the screen.
 As a bonus, you can have bullets dissappear when they come within 20 units of the centre of the AI tank.
 You can print a message out on the console when this happens.
 Here is a screenshot of what the finished lab should look like:

 ![Sketch](p9.png)